DFE-Digital/apply-for-teacher-training/README.md

 1. Leave the commit box blank if you want to deploy the latest commit, otherwise enter the full commit hash that you want to deploy.
 1. Under the Variables section set the `deploy_` variables to "true" for each environment you want to deploy to.
 The default configuration is staging only.
 1. Click the Run button to start the deployment.

+## <a name="dfe-sign-in"></a>DfE Sign-in

+The Provider interface at `/provider` is protected by DfE's SSO provider DfE Sign-in.
+Logging in requires a network connection and a user account on DfE Sign-in.

+In development you can eliminate this dependency by setting `BYPASS_DFE_SIGN_IN=true` in your `.env` file.
+This replaces the login flow with a dialog allowing you to specify a DfE Sign-in user to masquerade as.

 ## <a name="webpacker"></a>Webpacker